Olenka2101/Meditation/README.md

 ## 📝 Usage

-The perfect app to help you unwind and relax, featuring nature’s most soothing sounds — including a crackling fireplace, gentle ocean waves, and calming raindrops.
+The perfect app to help you unwind and relax, featuring nature’s most soothing sounds, including a crackling fireplace, gentle ocean waves, and calming raindrops.